GSA/digitalgov.gov/content/news/2015/09/2015-09-16-speed-matters-optimizing-your-website-for-maximum-performance.md

 slug: speed-matters-optimizing-your-website-for-maximum-performance
 date: 2015-09-16 10:00:13 -0400
 title: 'Speed Matters: Optimizing Your Website For Maximum Performance'
-summary: 'Every second counts, even those precious two or three seconds it takes your website to load.
-When it comes to mobile, users won’t wait.
-During a recent DigitalGov University webinar, Jeremy Vanderlan, Technical Deputy for AIDS.gov, explained how even fractions of a second can have a negative impact on a user’s impression of your website.'
+summary: 'During a recent DigitalGov University webinar, Jeremy Vanderlan, Technical Deputy for AIDS.gov, explained how even fractions of a second can have a negative impact on a user’s impression of your website.'
 authors:
   - jparcell
 topics: